akwohlgenant/akwohlgenant.github.io/_posts/2020-05-19-foliummapsanfran.md

-This is a huge file; there is no way I could post 340,000 + incidents o a single map.
+This is a huge file; there is no way I could post 340,000 + incidents on a single map.
 So I will narrow it down to just show a couple hundred of the most recent incidents.
 But it appears the file is not sorted in time order, so I will sort it now, descending by the DateTime column.

 ```python